-The madrassas and mosques are impressive.
+The madrassas and mosques in the Historic Centre of Bukhara are impressive.
 They provide a sense of what the days of the Silk Road were like.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

 - Full name of site: Historic Centre of Bukhara

 - Country: Uzbekistan

 - Date of Inscription: 1993

 - Category: Cultural site

 UNESCO’s World Heritage Centre’s short description of site no. 0602:

 Bukhara, which is situated on the Silk Route, is more than 2,000 years old.
 It is the most complete example of a medieval city in Central Asia, with an urban fabric that has remained largely intact.
 Monuments of particular interest include the famous tomb of Ismail Samani, a masterpiece of 10th-century Muslim architecture, and a large number of 17th-century madrasas.